 • Elvis Presley recorded “Blue Christmas” in 1957.

-• The animated television special “A Charlie Brown Christmas” first aired in 1965 and was the first Peanuts TV special.
+• The animated TV special “A Charlie Brown Christmas” first aired in 1965.

-• In 1968, the Apollo 8 mission astronauts Frank Borman, Jim Lovell, and William Anders spent the night before Christmas orbiting the moon.
+• In 1968, Apollo 8 astronauts spent Christmas Eve orbiting the moon.

-• In 1975, Atari partnered with Sears and released the $100 PONG game system.
+• In 1975, Atari partnered with Sears to release the PONG game system.

-• Some of the most sought-after toys of the 1980s were My Little Pony, Rubik’s Cube, Care Bears, and He-Man.
+• Top ’80s toys included My Little Pony, Rubik’s Cube, Care Bears, and He Man.

-• Tickle Me Elmo was the must-have children’s toy of Christmas 1996.
+• Tickle Me Elmo was the must have toy of Christmas 1996.

-• The ‘90s saw home computers as a big Christmas gift.
+• The ’90s saw home computers become a big gift.

-• In 1992, the Muppets released The Muppet Christmas Carol, their take on Charles Dickens’ A Christmas Carol with Michael Caine as Scrooge.
+• In 1992, The Muppet Christmas Carol starred Michael Caine as Scrooge.

 Christmas Trivia Facts

-• Santa Claus is based upon the real-life Christian bishop St. Nicholas.
+• Santa Claus is based on St. Nicholas, a Christian bishop.

-• President Benjamin Harrison was the first President to have a tree in the White House in 1889.
+• Benjamin Harrison had the first White House Christmas tree in 1889.

-• Thomas Edison is credited with inventing Christmas lights in 1880.
+• Thomas Edison and his team helped pioneer Christmas lights in the 1880s.

-• In the movie It’s a Wonderful Life, every time a bell rang an angel got his wings.
+• In It’s a Wonderful Life, every time a bell rings an angel gets its wings.

-• Rudolph was created by Robert L. May in 1939, when he wrote a Christmas story for a coloring book to attract customers to Montgomery Ward department store.
+• Rudolph was created by Robert L. May in 1939 for Montgomery Ward.

-• The first Rockefeller Center Christmas tree was erected in 1933.
+• The first Rockefeller Center tree was erected in 1933.

-• Gingerbread houses started in the 16th century in Germany.
+• Gingerbread houses began in 16th century Germany.

-• The first Christmas card was sent in 1843 and was designed by John Horsley.
+• The first commercial Christmas card was sent in 1843 by John Horsley.

-• Two other popular names for Santa Claus are Kris Kringle and Saint Nick.
+• Other names for Santa include Kris Kringle and Saint Nick.

 Christmas Carols